 Receive Treatment Sooner Than Later

 Ultimately, if you believe you may be experiencing the symptoms of carpal tunnel syndrome, it’s important to see an orthopedic hand and wrist specialist.
 Carpal tunnel syndrome treatment can often be successful without a need for surgery, with a focus on braces and occupational therapy.
-If surgery is recommended, your orthopedic specialist can help you determine the appropriate minimally-invasive procedure for you.
+If carpal tunnel surgery is recommended, your orthopedic specialist can help you determine the appropriate minimally-invasive procedure for you.

 Struggling with pain in your hands and wrists?
 At Barrington Orthopedic Specialists, we’re proud to have an experienced team of hand and wrist specialists who are dedicated to helping patients relieve pain and restore full functionality.